-N. B.-The prices must be written in the estimate, and also stated in figures, and all estimates will be considered as informal which do not contain bids for items for which bids are herein called or which contain bids for items for which bids are not herein called for.
+N. B.-The prices must be written in the estimate, and also stated in figures, and all estimates will be considered as informal which do not contain bids for items for which bids are not herein called for.
 Permission will not be given for the withdrawal of any bid or estimate.
 No estimate will be accepted from, or contract awarded to any person who is in arrears to the Corporation upon debt or contract, or who is a defaulter, as surety or otherwise, upon any obligation to the Corporation.